Dobiasd/frugally-deep/FAQ.md

-In case you are doing regression resulting in one single value, you can use `fdeep::model::predict_single_output`, which will only return one single floating-point value instead of `tensor5`s.
+In case you are doing regression resulting in one single value, you can use `fdeep::model::predict_single_output`, which will only return one single floating-point value instead of `tensor`s.

 Which data format is used internally?
 -------------------------------------